 What are the different types of hair treatments?

-Hair treatments include hair coloring, hair curling (permanents), hair bleaching, and hair straightening (relaxers) agents.
+Coloring, curling (permanents), bleaching, and straightening (relaxers) are some types of hair treatments.
 For this fact sheet, hair coloring includes temporary dyes, semi-permanent dyes, and permanent dyes.
-Common chemicals in hair dyes include hydrogen peroxide, ammonia, and alcohols.
-Hair curling or permanent wave chemicals include ammonium thioglycolate and ammonia.
-Hair bleaching chemicals include hydrogen peroxide.
-Hair straighteners (relaxers) use a variety of chemicals.
-Hair straighteners use ammonium thioglycolate or in older preparations, sodium hydroxide.
+Common chemicals used in hair dyes are hydrogen peroxide, ammonia, and alcohols.
+For hair curling or permanent wave, the most common chemicals used are ammonium thioglycolate and ammonia.
+Hair bleaching chemicals have hydrogen peroxide.
+Hair straighteners (relaxers) use a variety of chemicals, among them ammonium thioglycolate or in older preparations, sodium hydroxide.
 Any or all of the chemicals might irritate the skin, nose and throat.
 A strong smell does not mean that you are having a high level of exposure.
 You can call MotherToBaby with the ingredient list for your particular products to learn more about your hair treatments.

 Hair treatments are regulated as cosmetics by the FDA.
-There is no requirement to test these products rigorously in humans for safety before they go onto the market.
-You can learn more about the regulation of cosmetics by visiting this website: http://www.fda.gov/Cosmetics/ProductsIngredients/Products/ucm127988.htm.
+There is no requirement to thoroughly test these products in humans for safety before they go onto the market.
+You can learn more about cosmetic regulations by visiting this website: https://www.fda.gov/Cosmetics/ProductsIngredients/Products/ucm127988.htm.

 Do I absorb hair coloring/dye through my skin?

 Under normal conditions, the amount of dye that is absorbed by the healthy skin of the scalp is small.